-‘While everyone hopes their loving partnership will last forever, experience unfortunately tells us otherwise’
+‘While everyone hopes their relationship will last forever, experience unfortunately tells us otherwise’

 It’s a myth that a ‘common law’ wife or husband exists in the UK.
-If fact, there is no such concept in English law.
+In fact, there is no such concept in English law.
 This means that the law relating to people who live together is different to those who are married.
-Your actual cohabitation rights could be quite unlike what you think they may be.
+Your actual cohabitation rights will be very different from those of married people.
 This can lead to confusion and worry if the relationship should fail.

 A cohabitation agreement drawn up by our expert team is one way of securing your future if you and your partner go your separate ways.

 Helping you understand your cohabitation rights

 Whether you are moving in with a new partner and want to make sure you’re prepared for the future, or you’re at the end of a relationship and trying to ease the process of moving apart, it is essential to understand your cohabitation rights.